thinkshout/drupal-project/README.md

 This is a Drupal 8 site built using the [robo taskrunner](http://robo.li/).
 As such, it does not require separate `/project` and `~/Projects` folders.
 Install the repo directly into `~/Projects` using `git clone` and you will be ready to begin.

+This site uses PHP 7.1: make sure your local environment is running PHP 7.1 (you can run `php --version` to verify).

 First you need to [install composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).

 `brew install composer`